AgnieszkaRosner/be_healty_hackaton_proposal/README.md

 ## POSSIBLY NOT ALL COULD BE DONE WITH TEAM OF FIVE.
 SO MAIN FEATURES TO FOCUS ON ARE:

 - Back End - Collecting and storing data from client.
-- Back Ennd - Serving to front end:
+- Back End - Serving to front end:
     * weather params (bridged)
-    * air polution params (bridged)
+    * air pollution params (bridged)
     * route params (cooordinate, slope, ect from db)
     * route description (from db)
     * tags (suitable for cycling, running, walking, ect)
     * stats (bridged for now)
-- Bridges - Collecting data from IOT apis, do not have to be stored if response is based on fetching data and calculating them on the fly for clinet.
-Should work for medium treffic.
+- Bridges - Collecting data from IOT apis, do not have to be stored if response is based on fetching data and calculating them on the fly for clinet.Should work for medium treffic.
+Some info if necessary could be stored in no relational db as data warehouse or SQLite.
 - Bridges - composing path from navigation coordinates (simplistic filter to not serve rubbish), calculates slope, time, works on the fly for front end.
 No backend relations, take data from db and send to client.
 - Front End:
     * Main Page with map on full window and serch input on the top, in left or right corner accoutn info.